 - This minimum contribution to the UPREIT is still typically less than the cost of purchasing real estate outright.

-- This threshold reduces risk when investing in the UPREIT by encouraging experienced investors to join the fold.
+- This threshold reduces risk when investing in an UPREIT by encouraging experienced investors to join the fold.

 Because an UPREIT like the Peak Housing REIT is private, it provides room for better returns to the investors we serve over what public REITs are typically able to offer.